 You are here

-The Student Hearing Panel will make an audio recording of all Student Hearings.
-Recording devices of any kind are not permitted for use by anyone in a Student Hearing except by Student Hearing Panel Members.
+The Student Hearing Panel will make an audio recording of all Formal Hearings.
+Recording devices of any kind are not permitted for use by anyone in a Formal Hearing except by Student Hearing Panel Members.
 The recording will become part of the Respondent's student conduct record.
+These recordings and associated case records are kept for 10 years.
 Conduct Board deliberations will not be recorded.
 If found recording, you may lose your rights to the hearing process and be dismissed.
 The hearing will proceed without you and you may be charged with Subdivision 4 of the University of Minnesota Board of Regents Student Conduct Code, Refusal to Identify and Comply.